markjamesm/MistralSharp/README.md

 ## About

-MistralSharp is an unofficial .NET SDK for interfacing with the Mistral AI Platform REST API.
+MistralSharp is an unofficial .NET SDK for the [Mistral AI Platform](https://mistral.ai/).
 Great for building AI-enhanced apps!

 ## Features